ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 Further steps
 -------------

-SSH-MITM has some client exploits integrated, which can be used to audit various ssh clients like OpenSSH and PuTTy.
+SSH-MITM has some client exploits integrated, which can be used to audit various ssh clients like OpenSSH and PuTTY.

 .. toctree::
     :maxdepth: 1